keithly/lambda-python-custom/README.md

 reproducibility and convenience.

 - Starts with Amazon Linux 2, creates a builder stage from it, copies build artifacts back into the base.
 - Builds OpenSSL and Python from source, checking pgp signatures.
+The python build options optimize the build for speed of execution.
 The dependencies and build options could no doubt be tweaked, but this is the simplest solution I found that makes a functional Python build.
 - Links "python3" to "python"
 - Curls the latest version of
   the [AWS Lambda Runtime Interface Emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator/)